-Income from operations in the current year was \$33.9 million compared to loss from operations of \$8.7 million in the prior year.
-This change was the result of increase sales, which were partially offset by an increase in cost of goods sold in the current year as compared to the prior year, all as discussed above.
+Income from operations in the current year was \$8.9 million compared to income from operations of \$33.9 million in the prior year.
+This change between years was the result of decreased sales and increased engineering, selling and administrative expenses, which were partially offset by a decrease in cost of goods sold in the current year as compared to the prior year, all as discussed above.